M1ssByt3/Crypto_bot/README.md

  # Core Functionalities:

-✅ Check Trending Coins:
-Find which cryptocurrencies are currently trending based on price trends from the dataset.
+✅ Check Trending Coins: currently trending based on price trends from the dataset.

-✅ Get Sustainable Crypto Suggestions:
-Recommend the most eco-friendly coin based on energy usage and sustainability score.
+✅ Get Sustainable Crypto Suggestions: eco-friendly coin based on energy usage and sustainability score.

 ✅ Long-Term Investment Suggestions:
 Recommend coins that are not only trending but also energy-efficient and have high sustainability — great for long-term growth.